 There’s No Doubt; Cell Phone Cameras are Getting Better

 With every ideation of a phone, the technology inside becomes slicker, better, faster.
 There is better functionality and better editing tools; they certainly have listened to the needs of the people when it comes to taking photos on the fly with a cell phone.
 There are even creative settings like blurring the background (what we call bokeh) and different focal lengths you can use to improve composition.

 However, if you’ve ever tried to take a photo with a cell phone at night or in low light situations, of a fast-moving subject (ahem, children), or in a very backlit situation, I bet you’ve struggled.
 There’s no doubt that a pro camera has much better features for taking great photos than our multi-functioning phones.

 Have you ever put the camera to your face to capture some amazing scenery, only to look at the photo later and think, “that didn’t capture it at all”.
 Many people think it’s them, that they just aren’t a great photographer, but the truth is it’s the camera’s limitations.
 This is called “dynamic range,” and the rods and cones in our eyes have much better sensitivity than a camera sensor.

 Dynamic range is what you see when a photo has many values; light to dark, subtle colors to popping colors.
-Cell phone cameras have come a long way, but pro cameras have vastly superior dynamic range than cell phones.
+Cell phone cameras have come a long way, but pro cameras have vastly superior dynamic range compared to cell phones.

 In addition, pro cameras have bigger sensors that let in more light, which means more detail in the data of the photo.
 Simply put, you have much more creative control over the output when controlling how much light the camera uses.
 That, combined with the ability to use different lenses, means that a pro camera gives you more artistic control over the output.